data-fair/data-fair/doc/pages/user-guide-backoffice/enrichment-en.md

 ### Super admin mode

 Super administrator mode is only available for users authorized in the instance.
-This mode is available in the menu at the top right on Data Fair.
+This mode is available in the menu at the top right on Data&nbsp;Fair.

 ![Données de référence](./images/user-guide-backoffice/enrichment-superadmin.jpg)